cedekpoole/react-behind-the-scenes/README.md

 - Hooks must follow the rules (called at the top level, in the same order).
 - Start with `useState` and `useEffect` to manage local state and side effects.
 - Custom hooks provide a way to reuse logic across components

+## Section 6: Advanced State Management

+In this section, we will dive into the world of **state management** in React applications, specifically looking at how we can categorize, locate, and manage different types of state.

+### Understanding State Accessibility: Local vs. Global State

+Think of "state" like personal information you store for each part of an app.
+In a social setting, local state is like personal notes you take that only you need to see.
+It’s kept within a single React component or a small group of related components, and no one else in the app needs access to it.

+In contrast, global state is like a shared announcement board everyone reads.
+Global state can be accessed by multiple parts of the app and is stored in a way that everyone who needs it can see it.
+Deciding whether state should be local or global depends on whether it should be accessible by other parts of the app.

+> **Quick Tip:** If you wonder whether a piece of state should be local or global, imagine if you rendered the component twice: should a change in one copy affect the other?
+If yes, it’s likely global state.
+If no, it’s probably local.

+### Understanding State Domain: UI State vs. Remote State

+Now, let’s separate state by its domain—essentially, where the data comes from.

+- **UI State**: This is state related to the user interface (UI).
+Think of UI state as settings and preferences within the app that make it look or feel a certain way, like dark mode, open panels, form inputs, etc. This state is often straightforward and typically stored directly in the app.

+- **Remote State**: This is data fetched from a remote server, often through an API.
+It’s like information retrieved from a library database—often complex, and may require revalidation or frequent updates.
+Managing remote state well often involves handling it asynchronously and caching it for efficiency.

+Because remote state can be complex, tools like React Query and SWR offer specialized features like caching and automatic re-fetching to handle this efficiently.

+### Placing State: Where Should State Live?

+When deciding where to place state in the app code, you have several options:

+1. Within a Local Component: For simple, isolated states that don’t need to be accessed by other parts of the app, keep them in the component they belong to, using hooks like useState or useReducer.

+2. Lifted to a Parent Component: If several components need to share a piece of state, you can move (or “lift”) the state up to a parent component that all those components have access to.

+3. Using the Context API for Global State: When state needs to be shared globally across various parts of the app, the Context API provides a way to make state accessible throughout the component tree.
+However, Context API isn’t really managing the state; it’s simply making it accessible.
+The actual management still happens via useState or useReducer.

+4. Using Third-Party Libraries: For larger applications or complex state needs, third-party libraries like Redux, Zustand, React Query, or SWR can manage global state more efficiently.
+Each has a unique focus: Redux, for instance, is versatile for managing UI and remote state, while React Query and SWR specialize in remote state.

+5. Using the URL for Global State: Sometimes, it’s convenient to store global state in the URL, making it easily shareable and bookmarkable across pages.

+6. Using Browser Storage: For persistent data that doesn’t trigger UI changes, like user preferences, local storage or session storage in the browser is an option.
+This is like storing information on your computer’s hard drive—it stays even if you refresh the page.

+### Choosing the Right Tool for Each Type of State

+We can now combine state classifications (local/global, UI/remote) to decide the best management tool:

+- Local UI State: For small or temporary states that don’t need to be shared, use useState or useReducer.

+- Local Remote State: Use useEffect to fetch data for smaller apps directly within the component.
+For example, a simple fetch request can pull data from an API, and useState or useReducer can store it.

+- Global Remote State: In larger applications, remote state often benefits from tools like React Query or SWR.
+These tools efficiently handle tasks like caching, refreshing, and synchronizing data with the server.

+- Global UI State: When UI settings or preferences need to be shared globally, the Context API with useState or useReducer is a good choice.
+For more performance-heavy needs, libraries like Redux can add extra features.